Injectable Wrinkle Fillers Conveniently located to serve Franklin, Nashville, and Brentwood

 There is no downtime with dermal fillers.
 You can resume most activities right away.
 Remember not to rub the treated area so that the filler material remains undisturbed.
 You’ll likely experience swelling or a bit of bruising, which should fade within a few days.

 It’s important to realize that dermal fillers are not permanent.
 Even the semi-permanent variety eventually require re-treatments.
 The way your face continues to age and how your body absorbs fillers will determine the timing of repeat treatments.

 Topical and local anesthesia can be applied to the skin prior to injection, if necessary.

 None.
-Most patients return to work and most normal activities, including vigorous exercise, the day of the procedure.
+Most patients return to work and most normal activities the day of the procedure.